Glossary of Common Special Education Terms

 Professional trained to identify, assess, diagnose, and correct various types of communication disorders

 Instructional strategy in which complex, multi-step tasks are analyzed and broken down into sequential component parts, with each part taught separately and then as a whole

 Transition services are a coordinated set of activities for a student, designed within an outcome-oriented process, which promote movement from school to post-school activities, including post-secondary education, vocational training, integrated employment (i.e. supported employment), continuing education, adult services, independent living, or community participation.
-These activities are derived from the individual student’s needs, taking into account the student’s preference and interests.
-The process begins at sixteen years (or younger) and includes the student, family, education personnel and vocational and adult service providers
+These activities are derived from the individual student’s needs, taking into account the student’s preferences and interests.
+The process begins at sixteen years (or younger) and includes the student, family, education personnel, and vocational and adult service providers

 Traumatic Brain Injury (TBI)